SidetrackStudio/sidetrack-protected/readme.txt

 In the settings, check the 'Allow Administrators' checkbox.

-= I cannot preview my changes in the Theme Customizer = You must be an administrator (have the manage_options capability) and in the Password Protected settings, check the 'Allow Administrators' checkbox.
+= I cannot preview my changes in the Theme Customizer = You must be an administrator (have the manage_options capability) and in the Sidetrack Protected settings, check the 'Allow Administrators' checkbox.

 = How can I log out? =
 Just add a "password-protected=logout" query to your URL.